Ivan Proshak: Biography

-From April 13, 1949 to 1953, he worked in the 6th camp department as an accountant of the settlement department, where he actively opposed the Soviet government.
-On January 28, 1955, the Military Tribunal of the Precarpathian Military District reduced the term of sentence from 20 to 10 years of labor camps.
-On February 12, 1956, he was released, and on April 18, 1957, due to the lack of evidence and witnesses, he was rehabilitated by decision of the Military Collegium of the Supreme Court of the USSR.
+From 13 April 1949 to 1953, he worked in the 6th camp department as an accountant of the settlement department, where he actively opposed the Soviet government.
+On 28 January 1955, the Military Tribunal of the Precarpathian Military District reduced the term of sentence from 20 to 10 years of labor camps.
+On 12 February 1956, he was released, and on 18 April 1957, due to the lack of evidence and witnesses, he was rehabilitated by decision of the Military Collegium of the Supreme Court of the USSR.

 Then Ivan Proshak studied first at a mining college, and later at the Vorkuta branch of the Leningrad Mining Institute named after Plekhanov, where he received an education as an engineer-economist.
-In 1960s, he was elected head of the trade union at the mine due to Ivan Proshak's protection of the rights of political prisoners.
+In the 1960s, he was elected head of the trade union at the mine due to Ivan Proshak's protection of the rights of political prisoners.
 He then worked as a dispatcher at the Vorkutaugol plant.

 In December 1977, he returned to Ukraine and moved to Kolomyia with his family.

 In the 1990s, he was an active participant in all-Ukrainian and international congresses of political prisoners: in 1990, he took part in the World Assembly of Political Prisoners of All Countries in Kyiv, in 1993 – in the II World Congress of Ukrainian Political Prisoners in Kyiv, in 1995 – in the International Congress of Political Prisoners of Communist Regimes in Kyiv, where he delivered his speeches about the inaction of the authorities in protecting the repressed and political prisoners, UIA veterans.

-On August 24, 1992, Ivan Proshak was one of the main speakers at a ceremonial meeting in the People's House dedicated to the Independence of Ukraine and the 50th anniversary of the Ukrainian Insurgent Army.
-On October 25, 1992, he took part in the reburial of UIA soldier Fedir Kuzenko in the village of Rungury from the his house to the village cemetery.
+On 24 August 1992, Ivan Proshak was one of the main speakers at a ceremonial meeting in the People's House dedicated to the Independence of Ukraine and the 50th anniversary of the Ukrainian Insurgent Army.
+On 25 October 1992, he took part in the reburial of UIA soldier Fedir Kuzenko in the village of Rungury from his house to the village cemetery.

 In 1994, he became a referent for Yevhen Proniuk, a candidate for People's Deputy of Ukraine.
 In December 1994, as a member of the Society of Political Prisoners and Repressed People, he supported the struggle of the Chechens for the independence of their country during the First Chechen War.